 - Deferred feedback - Students must enter an answer to each question and then submit the entire quiz, before anything is graded or they get any feedback.

 - Adaptive mode and Adaptive mode (no penalties) - Allows students to have multiple attempts at the question before moving on to the next question.
-The question can adapt itself to the student's answer, for example by giving some hints before asking the student to try again.

 - Interactive mode - After submitting one answer, and reading the feedback, the student has to click a 'Try again' button before they can try a new response.
 Once the student has got the question right, they can no longer change their response.
 Once the student has got the question wrong too many times, they are just graded wrong (or partially correct) and get shown the feedback and can no longer change their answer.
 There can be different feedback after each try the student makes.